CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

 ## Task 8: Add code to extract entities

 Often, documents or other bodies of text mention people, places, time periods, or other entities.
-The text Analytics API can detect multiple categories (and subcategories) of entity in your text.
+The text Analytics API can detect mulNote:le categories (and subcategories) of entity in your text.

 1. In the code editor, find the comment **Get entities**.
 Then, add the code necessary to identify entities that are mentioned in each review: